Amazon Prime refunds are going out after $2.5 billion settlement. Here's when your refund could arrive.

 "Our settlement required Amazon to pay those people who clearly qualify without them having to do anything," Christopher Bissex, deputy director of public affairs at the FTC, told CBS News.
 "So those people are getting the automatic payments."

 Prime members who don't receive an automatic refund can submit a claim starting on Dec.
-24. Those customers will receive a notice about filing a claim no later than Jan.
-26, 2026, according to Bissex.
+24. Those customers will receive a notice about filing a claim between Dec.
+24 and Jan.
+23, according to Bissex.

 How do I know if I qualify?